-Jennifer Moran is assistant director of the Stanley Center for Psychiatric Research at the Broad Institute.
+Jennifer Moran is associate director of the Stanley Center for Psychiatric Research at the Broad Institute.
 She oversees the administration and operations of the Stanley Center, which aims to elucidate the genetic basis of psychiatric disease and to gain insight into new mechanisms to treat psychiatric disease.

 Moran received her B.S. in molecular biology from Cedar Crest College and M.A. and Ph.D. degrees in molecular biology from Princeton University.